Different-Strokes-Calgary/website/pages/index.md

 Check the Swim [Schedule](Schedule.md) for up to date swims.

-For any new swimmers, please send an email [info@differentstrokescalgary.org](mailto:info@differentstrokescalgary.org) before showing up at the facility.
+:heavy_exclamation_mark: :heavy_exclamation_mark: For any new swimmers, please send an email [info@differentstrokescalgary.org](mailto:info@differentstrokescalgary.org) before showing up at the facility.

 ## Fees

-All members must register using the registration [form](https://form.jotform.com/232134546643252).
+All members must register using the registration [:page_facing_up: form](https://form.jotform.com/232134546643252).

 - An annual pass for the 2023-2024 season is $350 (includes Swim AB registration, GST).
 This pass covers from September 2023 through August 2024.
 - Drop-in blocks of 10 for $144 (includes Swim AB, GST).
 10 passes must be used within 12 months of purchase.
 Subsequent passes in the same season will be just $100.